framaRAMA/framarama/docs/en/index.md

 python manage.py setup --set mode=cloud
 ```

-After application startup you can open the server setup in the browser.
+After application startup (command see general setup) you can open the
+server setup in the browser (see URL above).

 ### Frontend setup